mmistakes/jekyll-theme-hpstr/_posts/2015-07-28-Heroku_setups.markdown

   buildpacks:set BUILDPACK_URL       #  set new app buildpack, overwriting into list of buildpacks if neccessary

 {% endhighlight %}

+Before we start, let's make sure the `BUILDPACK_URL` is not set, cause this will nullify any buildpacks we're going to add.
+Run ``heroku config`` to list your environment variables.
+If it has a `BUILDPACK_URL`, remove it with `heroku config:remove BUILDPACK_URL`.

 Let's go ahead and add the Nginx buildpack.
 Make sure you are in your projects root directory when executing the `heroku` command, so it knows which application to target.
 Otherwise append the `-a APPNAME` option after each command, to point it in the right direction.